giacomopj/py-package-template/README.rst

 - The code is unit-tested with *pytest*
 - The code static-type safety is ensured with *MyPy*
 - All code checks and unit tests are run on every git commit
+- The coverage of unit tests is checked on every git push
 - The project IDE is *VC Code* pre-configured for the toolchain

 The goal is to encapsulate a Python ecosystem that encourages test-driven development with uniform style while minimizing bugs.